Summary: A tutorial about preparations you shuld know in advance and detailed steps you need to do to download and update to macOS Monterey.

 However, as macOS Big Sur asks over 33GB free to install it, you'd better remain at least 33GB for the upcoming macOS Monterey installer.

-If you don't have enough disk space, you can delete the unneccessary videos, apps, or other files to free up more storage space.
+If you don't have enough disk space or the Mac disk is almost full, you can delete the unneccessary videos, apps, or other files to free up more storage space.

 4. Make sure your Mac has enough power

 The macOS download and update process is quite long, from half an hour to hours.
 You'd better connect your Mac to the power source when you conduct the macOS download and update procedure.

 If your Mac powered off during the process, you would fail to update to macOS Monterey and have to try again.

 After you have finished the preparations mentioned above, you can get down to download macOS Monterey to update your Mac.

 - Click the Apple icon in the upper left of your Mac screen.

 - Click the Update Now or Upgrade Now button on the Software Update window to download the macOS Monterey installer.

 - Open Apple Store and search for macOS Monterey.
 Or you can go to Apple Support site and find macOS Monterey, it will transit to your App Store.